 Events and Festivals in Perthshire

-Step into Perth, Perthshire and Kinross-shire this year, and discover big events, festivals, a great choice of quality, independent shops, restaurants and a whole area brimming with fun for all the family!
+Step into Perth and Kinross in 2026 and discover big events, festivals, a great choice of quality, independent shops, restaurants and a whole area brimming with fun for all the family!

 Find out more and book >